TheCodecOfficial/NoriToMitsuba/README.md

 | Disney BSDF  | name          | clearcoatGloss | clearcoat_gloss |
 | Disney BSDF  | name          | subsurface     | flatness        |

-You might need to adjust the `attrib_map` dictionary to fit your needs.
+> [!TIP]
+> You can easily add 'translations' for other textures/shaders/etc. by adjusting the `attrib_map` dictionary in the script.

 ### Limitations

 - Mitsuba doesn't have a simple microfacet BSDF.
 I think it can be achieved with a blend of a diffuse BSDF and a rough dielectric BSDF, but due to the simple remapping of tags and attributes, this is not supported.
 - Remapping is not context-dependent.
 For example, any tag that contains `name="albedo"` as an attribute will be remapped to `name="reflectance"`.
-This might not be the desired behavior in all cases.
+This might not be the desired behavior in some cases.
 - General scene info (integrator, sampler, camera, etc.) is handled differently than object info.
-This means that it is not as flexible as it could be.
+It is not as flexible as it could be.
 For example, if you want to have a parameter in the integrator (e.g. `minDepth`), then you would have to change the code to accout for this.
 - Mitsuba doesn't recognize the `rotate` tag in a `transform`.
 - Pointlights are supported but Mitsuba uses a different unit for intensity (power per unit steradian instead of total power).
 Due to the simple remapping, there is no conversion of the intensity.